kiwicom/orbit/src/Stack/README.md

 | spacing       | [`spacing`](#spacing)       | `"natural"`  | The spacing between its children.
 | spaceAfter    | `enum`                      |              | Additional `padding` to bottom of the Stack.
 [See this doc](https://github.com/kiwicom/orbit-components/tree/master/src/common/getSpacingToken)
 | wrap          | `boolean`                   | `false`      | If `true`, the Stack will have `flex-wrap` set to `wrap`, otherwise it will be `nowrap`.

+## Functional specs
+* The default behaviour for the `Stack` component is to not be a `flexbox` container.
+It means that by default it's nesting children natively (below each other) and it won't use any `flex` CSS properties.

+* If you specify some property (except children, spaceAfter, dataTest and spacing) it will become a `flexbox` container and the `flex-direction: row` will be used.

 ### enum